Alice2hang/RL_trolley_puzzles/web_experiments/README.md

 ```
 npm start
 ```
-This should take a few seconds only.
+This should take a few seconds only and will launch a local version of the web task at http://localhost:8123/.